springbov/dndsrd5.2_markdown/src/03_Classes/01_Barbarian.md

 | 18    | +6                   | Indomitable Might                       | 6     | +4             | 4                 |
 | 19    | +6                   | Epic Boon                               | 6     | +4             | 4                 |
 | 20    | +6                   | Primal Champion                         | 6     | +4             | 4                 |

-### Barbarian Class Features

-As a Barbarian, you gain the following class features when you reach the specified Barbarian levels.
-These features are listed in the Barbarian Features table.

 #### Level 1: Rage